Updated February 27, 2019

 As fans we must remember it's an album that saw Keith Emerson, Greg Lake and Carl Palmer displaying more creativity than most bands achieve in their whole lifetime.
-A two CD and DVD-A or a triple CD, DVD-A, and Vinyl deluxe are available.
+The two CD and DVD-A or the Super Deluxe triple CD, DVD-A, and Vinyl deluxe are available.
 Remixes have been handled by Jakko Jakszyck who has taken over from Steven Wilson to remix the remaining ELP albums.
 Jakszyck is a member of King Crimson and formerly of 21st Century Schizoid band.
 He has also produced an outstanding album in called the Bruised Romantic Glee Club, considered as one of the best produced/engineered albums of that year.

 Get your copy here:

 Wesley is a lifelong music enthusiast.
 He started his career in the recording industry in New York City as an audio engineer, producer, and studio manager.
 Subsequently he toured across America as a guitarist with the short-lived band Land's Crossing.
 After many years in the technology sector and amassing a substantial vinyl and CD collection, he delved into immersive audio and created Hi-Res Edition to share with other listeners about the sound quality and discrete mixes available on many formats.
 He recently upgraded his system to 5.1.4 Dolby Atmos and continues to seek out and share about the best sounding releases.